personal injury lawyers

 What Happens If I Don’t File A Claim In Time

 Failure to file for compensation within these time limits will take away your ability to file a claim.
-This means that your medical costs, financial losses, and property damages will not be paid for by the responsible party.
+This means that the responsible party will not pay for your medical costs, financial losses, and property damages.

-The best way to protect yourself from missing important filing deadlines is to work with a personal injury attorney.
-Contact an attorney as soon as possible after the accident has occurred so that you never have to worry about the Statute of Limitations impacting your claim.
+Working with a personal injury attorney is the best way to protect yourself from missing important filing deadlines.
+Contact an attorney as soon as possible after the accident so that you never have to worry about the Statute of Limitations impacting your claim.